Back to Blog

 Within 48 hours of Prime Day ending, pull your complete performance report and answer these questions:

-- Which products exceeded expectations, and which underperformed?
+• Which books exceeded expectations, and which underperformed?

 Prime Day is not a lottery.
-The sellers who consistently win during major shopping events are the ones who treat them as carefully planned campaigns with clear objectives, not as a period where you raise your budget and hope.
+The authors who consistently win during major events are the ones who treat them as carefully planned campaigns with clear objectives, not as a period where you raise your ad spend and hope.
 Preparation, intraday execution, and post-event follow-through determine results.

-At AZvertising, we manage Prime Day strategy as a dedicated campaign within our client management process — with a pre-event checklist, live monitoring during the event, and a structured post-event optimization sprint.
-If you want professional support maximizing your next Prime Day, reach out to our team.
+At AZvertising, we manage Prime Day advertising strategy as a dedicated campaign within our author management process — with a pre-event checklist, live monitoring during the event, and a structured post-event optimization sprint.
+If you want professional support maximizing your next Prime Day book launch, reach out to our team.

 Want help applying this?